zoomasochist/neogoon/Readme.md

 # Build Instructions

-Just `go build`; on Windows you need GCC -- try https://jmeubank.github.io/tdm-gcc/.
+Just `go build`; on Windows you need GCC -- try https://jmeubank.github.io/tdm-gcc/, and build with `build_windows.bat` or it'll spawn a command prompt along with the UI.